MayuriShinde05/RabbitMQMessageSender/README.md

 # RabbitMQMessageSender

-We have RabbitMQ message sender which project have postman collection as well as what configuration need to be update into the application.properties file.
+We have RabbitMQ message sender which projects have postman collection as well as what configuration needs to be updated into the application.properties file.

 #### Application.properties
 Update the below properties